Latest manager commentary

 Past performance is not a guide to future results.

-The strong exit activity seen in the previous quarter has continued and increased during the December quarter and into 2021.
-Due to the demand for quality private equity-backed assets, we have seen strong IPO activity across the trust’s portfolio, with a number of underlying investments successfully listing on the public market in recent months.
-These include Moonpig (UK-based online gifting business, 1.2% of portfolio value1) and Dr Martens (leading consumer footwear brand, 1.1% of portfolio value1).
-In addition, the Swedish payments business Trustly (0.8% of portfolio value1) recently announced its plans to IPO later this year.
+The high level of exit activity seen in the second half of 2020 has continued into 2021.
+Due to the demand for quality private equity-backed assets, we have seen strong IPO activity across the trust’s portfolio.
+Examples include Moonpig (UK-based online gifting business, 1.5% of portfolio value1), Dr Martens (leading consumer footwear brand, 1.3% of portfolio value1) and Allegro (Poland’s leading online marketplace, 0.9% of portfolio value1).
+Typically these listings have been at material valuation uplifts.

 SLPET has been active on the co-investment side, completing three transactions so far in FY21.
 It made a €9.9m co-investment into North American Science Associates, Inc. (NAMSA), a clinical research organisation specialised in providing services to medical device companies.
 The co-investment was made alongside ArchiMed, NAMSA’s lead investor.
 The Company also made a €9.0m co-investment into Funecap, a vertically integrated funeral services and crematoria provider headquartered in France.
 The co-investment was made alongside sponsor Latour Capital.
 Finally, it completed a €8.5m co-investment through the Nordic Capital WH1 Beta vehicle, into a company in the technology space which cannot yet be named (due to confidentiality restrictions).